sgubianpm/sdaopt/README.md

 Results of the benchmarks are available at: https://gist.github.com/sgubianpm/7d55f8d3ba5c9de4e9f0f1ffff1aa6cf

-Minimum requirements to run the benchmarks is to have scipy and matplotlib installed.
+Minimum requirements to run the benchmarks is to have scipy installed.
 Other dependencies are managed in the setup.py file.
 Running the benchmark is very CPU intensive and require a multicore machine or a cluster infrastructure.

 ## Installation from source